sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image45.png "image_tooltip")

-This is the notifications page where you can see your notifications.
-The following image shows the instant messaging page.
+This is the “Learners” page.
+Here you will see tiles containing potential language partners whom you have not followed.
+Each tile will show the user’s profile picture, full name, language infor, and a follow button.
+Here, you can connect with new language partners.